DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Introduction

 \item We introduce a enhanced decoding method that discriminately utilize both context types.
 This allows LLMs not only properly capture inter-sentence context in addressing discourse-related issues, but also be aware of the importance of the intra-sentence context.

-\item We validate our approach using \texttt{llama-2-7b} and \texttt{bloomz-7b1-mt} as foundation models, demonstrating its effectiveness across five context-aware translation directions.
-Extensive analyses further highlight the substantial enhancement in LLMs' ability for context-aware NMT. \end{itemize}
+\item We validate our approach using \texttt{llama-2-7b} and \texttt{bloomz-7b1-mt} as foundation models, demonstrating its effectiveness across five translation directions.
+Extensive analyses further highlight the substantial enhancement in LLMs' ability for context-aware MT. \end{itemize}